Note: No refunds apply unless the course is cancelled by TAFE SA.

 TAFE SA Justice and Policing Studies conduct four of the required tests at the TAFE SA Adelaide City Campus.
 The four tests have been developed in consultation with SAPOL and cover spelling; reading comprehension, numeracy and written comprehension/writing.

-TAFE SA will conduct the tests on Fridays each fortnight commencing at 9:00am and concluding at 12:30pm.
+TAFE SA will conduct the tests on Fridays each fortnight commencing at either 9:00am or 1:30pm.

 From January 2016, University graduates holding a Bachelor Degree or higher (recognised under the Australian Qualification Framework) are not required to complete the TAFE SA Recruitment Test.